industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ![s7_connector_config](graphics/S7_Connector_Configuration.png)

->Hint: Use the same tag names as in above picture.
+>Hint: Use the same tag names “ProducedBottles” and “FaultyBottles”.
 This names are used to calculate KPI in Flow Creator.
 If you change the names here, change it also in Flow Creator.

 Edit the settings for Databus in upper right corner: